 In line with Scottish Government guidance, the directors' annual review asked them about arrangements put in place in response to COVID-19.
 The directors were able to provide the necessary assurances.
 We have provided information regularly to Council Members.
-Further detail on our response to COVID-19 and our arrangements are provided in our 'Spotlight on COVID-19' section on pages 18-20 of this report.
+Further detail on our response to COVID-19 and our arrangements are provided in the section of this report titled 'Our year at a glance' on page 15.